natekimball/Chess/README.md

 # Chess

-Chess game written in Rust complete with all the rules of chess, including castling, en passant, pawn promotion, check/checkmate detection, and the fifty-move rule.
+AI Chess game written in Rust complete with all the rules of chess, including castling, en passant, pawn promotion, check/checkmate detection, and the fifty-move rule.
 The game allows you to play against another player or our custom AI chess algorithm.

 ## Play

-AI gameplay
+AI gameplay (to play against AI, you must first train the model, see below)

 ```shell
 cargo run